jpcyrenne/go-rest-api-benchmark/README.md

 Seems to give wrong numbes around the 95th number.
 Not sure if it's a uint64 issue (bigger than unsigned 64 bit number)?
 I will ty to undersand.
 Compared with : http://www.maths.surrey.ac.uk/hosted-sites/R.Knott/Fibonacci/fibtable.html

 ## How To
-You need to have Golng insalled on your machine
+You need to have Golang insalled on your machine
 1) Download the code and cd into go-rest-api-benchmark
 2) Run : go run main.go
 3) Open your browser and call the doffeent routes.